|Page 1 of 2:|| |

 But beyond the performances of the day, Sullivan also frequently brought in politicians, sports figures, news makers who weren't in the entertainment business and did brief softball interviews with them, which made the program not just a variety show, but a record of what was going on in the country at the moment of that episode's airing.

 The program was the original "Must See TV" and was popular right from the start, but Sullivan himself was parodied for his stilted delivery and rigid appearance on camera.
 Being of good humor about it, he frequently booked impressionists who did impersonations of him as a part of their acts.
-Notably Will Jordan, who appeared on the program, eventually played the role of Sullivan in Billy Joel's video for his song "Tell Her About It."
+Notably Will Jordan, who appeared on the program, eventually played the role of Sullivan in the music video for Billy Joel's song "Tell Her About It."

 Ed Sullivan was a true visionary, knowing what acts were on the verge of success and giving them the push to launch them into orbit!
 The down side was he was very strict about keeping the program "family oriented," and as the rock era began with Elvis Presley and eventually The British Invasion, he often forced musicians of the day to change their lyrics, wardrobe, act so that they didn't offend the sensibilities of "Middle America."
 And performers frequently, if not begrudgingly, kowtowed to Sullivan because they knew what it meant for their careers: Everyone in the United States would see them perform on the program, a literal "Overnight Success."